Bridgend County Borough: Composition

 Bridgend County Borough was formed on 1 April 1996 under the Local Government (Wales) Act 1994.
 It includes all of the former Ogwr borough apart from the communities of Wick, St Brides Major and Ewenny, which went to Vale of Glamorgan.
 Bridgend County Borough is divided into 20 communities: Brackla, Bridgend, Cefn Cribwr, Coity Higher, Coychurch Higher, Coychurch Lower, Cornelly, Garw Valley, Laleston, Llangynwyd Lower, Llangynwyd Middle, Maesteg, Merthyr Mawr, Newcastle Higher, Ogmore Valley, Pencoed, Porthcawl, Pyle, St Bride's Minor and Ynysawdre.
 The communities of Brackla, Bridgend and Coychurch Lower make up the town of Bridgend.

 Governance

 The region is governed by Bridgend County Borough Council, a principal council which has its offices in Bridgend.

 The three UK parliament constituencies covering Bridgend County Borough (in pink).
 1 = Aberafan Maesteg, 2 = Bridgend and 3 = Rhondda and Ogmore.

-Since 2024, Bridgend County Borough is within three UK Parliament constituencies – Aberafan Maesteg, Bridgend, and Rhondda and Ogmore, and two Senedd constituencies – Bridgend and Ogmore.
+Since 2024, Bridgend County Borough is within three UK Parliament constituencies – Aberafan Maesteg, Bridgend, and Rhondda and Ogmore, and two Senedd constituencies – Afan Ogwr Rhondda and Pen-y-bont Bro Morgannwg.